Diophantine equation: Hilbert's tenth problem

-In 1900, David Hilbert proposed the solvability of all Diophantine equations as the tenth of his fundamental problems.
+In 1900, David Hilbert proposed the solvability of all Diophantine equations as the tenth of his fundamental problems: to find an algorithm to determine whether a given polynomial Diophantine equation with integer coefficients has an integer solution.
 In 1970, Yuri Matiyasevich solved it negatively, building on work of Julia Robinson, Martin Davis, and Hilary Putnam to prove that a general algorithm for solving all Diophantine equations cannot exist.

+The result rests on a stronger, positive statement.
+The MRDP theorem characterizes the sets of natural numbers that are Diophantine — those consisting of the values taken by one variable in the solutions of a polynomial equation — as exactly the recursively enumerable sets.
+Hilbert's tenth problem follows as a corollary, since there are recursively enumerable sets that are not decidable.
+The characterization also yields Diophantine representations of sets not usually described by equations, such as the prime numbers.

 Diophantine geometry

 Diophantine geometry, is the application of techniques from algebraic geometry which considers equations that also have a geometric meaning.
 The central idea of Diophantine geometry is that of a rational point, namely a solution to a polynomial equation or a system of polynomial equations, which is a vector in a prescribed field K, when K is not algebraically closed.

 Modern research

 The oldest general method for solving a Diophantine equation—or for proving that there is no solution— is the method of infinite descent, which was introduced by Pierre de Fermat.
 Another general method is the Hasse principle that uses modular arithmetic modulo all prime numbers for finding the solutions.
 Despite many improvements these methods cannot solve most Diophantine equations.

-The difficulty of solving Diophantine equations is illustrated by Hilbert's tenth problem, which was set in 1900 by David Hilbert; it was to find an algorithm to determine whether a given polynomial Diophantine equation with integer coefficients has an integer solution.
-Matiyasevich's theorem implies that such an algorithm cannot exist.

 During the 20th century, a new approach has been deeply explored, consisting of using algebraic geometry.
 In fact, a Diophantine equation can be viewed as the equation of a hypersurface, and the solutions of the equation are the points of the hypersurface that have integer coordinates.

 This approach led eventually to the proof by Andrew Wiles in 1994 of Fermat's Last Theorem, stated without proof around 1637.
 This is another illustration of the difficulty of solving Diophantine equations.